-Shauna, a member of the Vital Mind Reset beta group, gave me early confirmation that this protocol could be life changing even without a one-on-one consultation.
+Shauna, a member of the Vital Mind Reset beta group, gave me early confirmation that this protocol could be life changing, even without a one-on-one consultation.
 Her story is nothing short of deep, real inspiration.

 My Identity: Mentally Ill

 I’ve struggled with mental health symptoms for most of my life.
 I decided to try medication several years ago because the depression had finally worn me down.
 It was presented as the solution I had been looking for, and I honestly didn’t see the harm in taking it.
 As things progressed and one medication became a cocktail of several, I was basically told that I would have a quiet existence and wouldn’t accomplish much in my life.
 I wouldn’t be able to handle anything stressful.
-They told me I was sick and would have to be on medication forever.
+They told me I was sick – bipolar was officially diagnosed – and I would have to be on medication forever.
 I was even told that I shouldn’t have children because I risked passing my mental illness onto them.
 As the effects of multiple medications took hold, I became a zombie.
 I was no longer able to work, and I lived in my bed for the next several years.
 It was a struggle to get up for a glass of water or to even stand long enough to take a shower.
 I didn’t feel human anymore.

 When My Heart Said No

-Then slowly inside of me something began to wake up.
+Slowly, something inside of me began to wake up.
 My survival instinct started screaming at me, and I knew in my heart there had to be a better way.
-I couldn’t continue living like that.
-It wasn’t even really living; I was barely surviving.
+I couldn’t continue living like I was.
+It wasn’t really living; I was barely surviving.
 I began discussing tapering off of my medications with my psychiatrist.
 He recommended the best order in which to tackle them, and one by one I discontinued them.
 One of the tapers was very easy, and I didn’t notice any reaction to coming off of the medication.
 Some of the withdrawals were uncomfortable, but manageable.
 A couple of the tapers were excruciating, and the effects lasted long after I had taken the last dose.
 Looking back on it, I wish I had known what to do to prepare myself for discontinuing my medications.
 My doctor and I didn’t really have a discussion about how to support myself through that process.
 I think had I known then what I do now, some of the tapers might not have been as difficult as they were.

 Waking Up and Finding Truth